-- Accessories: Filters, backpack, remote shutter, lighting, batteries, memories, L-plate, leveling base, grip and cleaning accessories.
+- Accessories: Filters, backpack, remote shutter, headlamp, batteries, memories, L-plate, leveling base, grip and cleaning accessories.
 Everything you need to complete your travel photography equipment.

-The latest generation of cameras are smart phones, compact cameras or sports cameras like GoPro.
-They can be used to take pictures during our trips.
-However, to achieve the highest quality shots, there is still no competition against cameras with interchangeable lenses.
+The latest generation of cameras are smart phones, compact cameras or action cameras like GoPro.
+Any of them can be used to take pictures during our trips.
+However, to take the highest quality shots, there is still a big difference compared to cameras with interchangeable lenses.
 Therefore, we will focus on this type of cameras in this post.

 DSLR VS MIRRORLESS CAMERAS

-There are two types of cameras with interchangeable lenses: DSLR cameras and the innovative Mirrorless cameras.
+There are two types of cameras with interchangeable lenses: DSLR cameras and Mirrorless cameras.

 DSLR cameras have been used for decades.
 This technology is fully developed and tested.
-Today, we can find a very wide range with fairly affordable prices for beginners as well as a large second-hand market.
-Its main counter is weight and size, which often ends with many people leaving them in the closet altogether.
+Today, we can find a very wide range at affordable prices for beginners as well as a large second-hand market.
+Its main counter is weight and size, which often ends with many travelers leaving them at home or the hotel.

-The main well-known manufacturers of DSLR cameras are Nikon and Canon, although there are other manufacturers to consider such as Pentax, Leica or Samsung.
+The main popular manufacturers of DSLR cameras are Nikon and Canon, although there are other manufacturers to consider such as Pentax, Leica or Samsung.

-Mirrorless cameras are quite novel.
-The technology is still developing, although the image quality from the last generations is nothing to envy about compared to a DSLR.
-These cameras cost more and their second-hand market is quite scarce at the moment.
+Mirrorless cameras are the second option.
+Their technology has been developing fast over the last years, and the image quality from the last generations is quite similar compared to a DSLR.
+These cameras are usually more expensive and their second-hand market is quite scarce at the moment.
 The main advantage is the lightness of the camera body, and so they have gained popularity in recent years as travel cameras.

-Regarding mirrorless cameras, the main brands that are heavily developing this system in recent years are Sony, Olympus and Fujifilm.
+Regarding mirrorless cameras, the leading brands that are developing this system in recent years are Sony, Olympus, and Fujifilm.

 CROP VS FULL FRAME

-Another important factor to take into account is the type of sensor since its size determines the resolution, luminosity and focusing speed varies.
+Another important factor to consider is the type of sensor since its size determines the resolution, luminosity and focusing speed.

-Compared to a cropped frame, a full frame camera sensor captures an entire image without cropping, is able to capture more light, and therefore produce greater image quality provided that all other factors are the same (i.e. same lens and photographic conditions).
-It is usually included in the vast majority of professional cameras.
+Compared to a cropped sensor, a full frame camera sensor capture more light, and therefore produce a greater image quality provided that all other factors are the same (i.e., same lens and photographic conditions).
+It is usually included in most professional cameras.

-For trips where you want to photograph night scenes or low light (aurora borealis in the Arctic) or where you need a high focusing speed (whale watching), it is highly recommended to have full frame photography equipment.
+For trips where you want to photograph night or low light scenes (aurora borealis in the Arctic) or where you need a high focusing speed (whale watching), it is highly recommended to have a full frame camera.

 OUR SELECTION OF CAMERAS FOR TRAVEL PHOTOGRAPHY

-These six camera models are the ones we usually recommend depending on the photographer’s level of skills and knowledge.
+The following camera models are the ones we usually recommend depending on the photographer’s skills and knowledge.
 We suggest two beginner models, two advanced models and two professional models in this list.

-Keep in mind that using a professional camera is not going to mean better photos even if you have a better sensor or more megapixels.
-The use of these cameras is much more complex and maximizing the potential of this type of photography equipment for traveling requires time and perseverance.
+Keep in mind that using a professional camera doesn’t necessarily mean your photographs are going to be better, even if you have a better sensor and more megapixels.
+The use of these cameras is much more complex and making the most of this type of photography equipment for traveling requires time and perseverance.

-In addition, the more advanced the camera, the more expensive it will be – not only the body, but also the rest of your photography equipment since compatible lenses and accessories tend to be more expensive.
+In addition, the more advanced the camera is, the higher will be the price – not only the body but also the rest of your photography equipment since lenses and accessories tend to be more expensive.

 LENSES FOR OUR travel PHOTOGRAPHY GEAR